JasonWangYVR/gamenight/README.md

-Gamenight: A website to help you plan board gaming events Developed by Evan Chisholm, Aman Deol, Jason Wang, Nari Shin, Justin Mang Run bgg fetching script by calling: python manage.py bgg_game_data_scraper
+**Gamenight**: A website to help you plan board gaming events

+Developed by Group  7: Evan Chisholm, Aman Deol, Jason Wang, Nari Shin, Justin Mang

-requirements for Captcha:
-Pillow --> 3.4.2				$pip install Pillow
-django-simple-captcha -->0.5.3	$pip install django-simple-captcha
+Start server by running `vagrant up`

+The site is hosted [here!] (localhost:8080) on localhost:8080

+Features:

+Host public events for anyone visiting the site to see on the homepage

+Host private events for you to invite your friends to!

+Add polls to an event to poll your friends on what games they might want to play or what food they might like!

+Add a message on an event if you have any comments!

+Board Game database scrapped from BoardGameGeek that can be searched through and from which users can choose their favorite games